HydroCouple/HydroCouple/README.md

 ## Dependencies

-Use of the HydroCouple header files requires the following frameworks and libraries:
+Use of the HydroCouple header files requires the following frameworks and libraries to be installed:

-* Qt 5.x.x or Qt 6.x.x
 * CMake 3.10 or higher

 ## Documentation